codeslake/DMENet/evaluation/RTF/readme.md

 ## Getting Started
-1. Download and unzip [results of our method](https://www.dropbox.com/s/ph9pvj5g53vea6h/RTF_our_results_gt.zip?dl=1) under where the evaluation code is:
+1. Download and unzip [ground-truths of the RTF dataset and corresponding results of our method](https://www.dropbox.com/s/ph9pvj5g53vea6h/RTF_our_results_gt.zip?dl=1) under where the evaluation code is:

     ```
     ...